martinottosson/Portfolio/0 Information about the portfolio README.md

 0-7 Data Science/Machine Learning with Python in Jupyter Notebooks

 The hands-on labs (number 0-7) are part of the Data Science Capstone Project (Python code in Jupyter Notebooks).
-I have also added the final report for the Capstone Project (not numbered), the diploma for the IBM Data Science Professional Certificate and the final project from the course Machine Learning with Python.
+I have also added the final report for the Capstone Project (number 1), the diploma for the IBM Data Science Professional Certificate and the final project from the course Machine Learning with Python.

 8 Power BI